Citadel (board game): Description

 The game is divided into three phases: Set-up, Search, and Escape.

+The game features artwork by Roy Krenkel.

 Gameplay

 Setup

 One player chooses to be the Evil Wizard, and the other player represents the Forces of Good.
 The two players first agree on how many points they can spend on their respective sides.
 Reviewer Mike Westhead suggested that 350–450 points results in a two-hour game.
 The evil set-up includes:

-Maps: The player playing the Evil Wizard first chooses six of the mapsheets — either the front or back of each of the six map sheets — which will represent the six levels of the Citadel.
+Maps: The player playing the Evil Wizard first chooses six of the map sheets — either the front or back of each of the six map sheets — which will represent the six levels of the Citadel.

 Talisman: On one of the maps, the player places the Talisman counter face-down.

 Monsters: The player then allocates the agreed-upon points to his minions, choosing from a pool of 25-point humans, 35-point near-humans, 40-point monsters, and if desired, a single 50-point monster.
 Each one starts with 6 wound points, except the 50-point monster, which has 8 wound points.
 The chosen monsters are also placed on various places in the Citadel facedown.

 Traps: The player can also place up to two sinkholes (10 points each), and up to three pitfalls (5 points each).
 The player cannot place the Talisman behind an impassable sinkhole, and must place minions and obstacles so that they are accessible from every square on that level without having to pass through another marker.

 Doorways: The player must also place at least two entrance doorways and two exit doorways on each level.
 Doorways can be either one-way or two-way.
 On one of the levels, the player places the Main Entrance, where the Heroes will enter the Citadel.

 All markers except for the Main Entrance are placed facedown.

 In contrast, in the good set-up, the player playing the Forces of Good must choose a group of heroes from counters that vary from 25–40 points.
 The player can also have one 50-point hero.
 Each hero starts with 6 wound points, except the 50-point hero, which has 8 wound points.